ivao-it/sector-files-sources/README.md

 # sector-files-sources
 A KML repository where IVAO-IT Sector files are generate.
-Feel free to submit your pull requests
+Feel free to submit your pull requests2